RaphaelKreft/RLisp/README.md

 being returned.

 Example: `(load [test.txt])`

+**14. AMB**:

+is a special form that allows for non-deterministic computing.
+It takes an zero to any number of arguments.
+When no arguments are provided a choices_error is thrown.
+This error signals to the evaluator that the next value of the last choice point should be used.
+So `(amb)` can be called to try the next value when the current does does not fulfill a certain condition.
+If arguments are provided a new choice point is created with the arguments as  options/values.
+As with the amb with no arguments there is a choices_error thrown when all options are depleted.

+When evaluating expressions which contain an amb special form the user has the option to type `try-again` after a result has been returned.
+This prompts the evaluator to try the next option.
+When there are no more options to be explored the user is presented with this information.

+Example:

+    (amb 1 2)
+    1
+    try-again
+    2
+    try-again
+    Exception!
+No choices left!

+For convenience we included a procedure being loaded on startup to use the amb special form with lists.
+The procedure is called `an-element-of` and takes 1 list as an argument.
+It behaves analogously to the amb special form above.

+Example:

+    (an-element-of (list 1 2))
+    1
+    try-again
+    2

 ### Language Elements defined in RLisp itself
 With this already pretty sweet selection of atoms RLisp is Turing-Complete and we have the opportunity to expand the